MateuszBodek/car-data-analysis/README.md

 * Technical specifications for different car models
 * User ratings across multiple categories
 * Car model information and generations

+Clean data is saved into a database located in the folder data.

 ## Note